Contact Us Now For a Free Consultation

 After hearing all of the evidence and the testimony in the case, the court found the defendant Not Guilty of the Domestic Battery charges.
 The court found that the state had failed to meet its burden of proof and did not believe the Complaining Witnesses version of the events.

 James Dimeas is a nationally-recognized, award-winning, Domestic Battery lawyer.
-James Dimeas has been handling Domestic Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 25 years.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
+James Dimeas has been handling Domestic Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over-27 years.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020."
+The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 James Dimeas was named a "Best DUI Attorney."
 Expertise name James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any Domestic Battery lawyer in the United States.
+AVVO rates James Dimeas as "Superb", 10 out of 10, the highest rating possible for any Domestic Battery lawyer in the United States.

 If you are being charged with a Domestic Battery, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always reach James Dimeas by calling 847-807-7405.
+You can always speak to James Dimeas personally by calling 847-807-7405.